What Target Impedance Should You Use in Your PDN?

 We’re now back to the crux of this conversation: what’s the best way to calculate the allowed value of ΔV?
 For a given port on your PDN model, you have a few options to set a target impedance:

-- Look at the core voltage level on your IC, and calculate an allowed fluctuation within the core’s allowed noise margin using some safety factor.
+- Look at the core voltage level on your IC, and calculate an allowed fluctuation within the core’s allowed noise margin using some safety factor or the specs outlined in the datasheet.

 - Calculate the voltage fluctuation on any output due to current drawn into a buffer circuit during switching.
 For this, you’ll need the pin inductance value from the component datasheet and the inductance of any via going back to GND.